 Many thanks to Drunk Monkeys for accepting my funny little story “Gaddafi in Drag.”
 You can read it here.
 And here’s how it starts: And then Gaddafi came in, totally in drag.
 Not just eye shadow, which he was famous for, but a full evening dress, pearl necklace, and hose.
 Rouge on his cheeks.
 Four […]

 My short story, “Sunsets in Sunny Gardens,” has now appeared in the latest I-70 Review.
 Thanks to Gary, Maryfrances, Jan and Greg for accepting it.
 I received my copy in the mail this week and it looks fantastic.
 The story opens:

 My review of the essential Seeing Red by Lina Meruane has been published over at the Colorado Review.
 An excerpt: One evening in New York, Lina Meruane’s body “seize[s] up” and leaves her “paralyzed, [her] sweaty hands clutching at the air.”
 Just as she reaches to her purse to pick up an insulin shot, a […]

 My review of Colson Whitehead’s absolutely brilliant new novel, The Underground Railroad, has appeared over at The Millions.
 Read the review if you’d like.
 Or better, go buy the book.

-WatchOS 3 has the benefit of a year or so of actual user data behind it, and it shows.
+Ars Technica discusses its impressions of WatchOS 3, and how it may finally make the Apple Watch live up to its promise: WatchOS 3 has the benefit of a year or so of actual user data behind it, and it shows.
 Apple had ideas about how people might or should use the watch, and now […]

 The best part is the bringing in the “SCOTUScare” line.
 Funny for law nerds everywhere, and Scalia fans or haters alike.